 We are typically required to fulfill customer orders within a short period of time, sometimes within twenty-four hours.
-This results in a minimal level of backlog, typically two to three weeks of backlog for FPD photomasks and one to two weeks for IC photomasks.
-However, the demand for some IC photomasks has expanded beyond the industry's capacity to supply them within the traditional time period; thus, for some products, the backlog can expand to as long as two to three months.
+This has historically resulted in a minimal level of backlog, typically two to three weeks of backlog for FPD photomasks and one to two weeks for IC photomasks.
+However, due to market dynamics over the last two years, the demand for some IC photomasks had expanded beyond the industry's capacity to supply them within the traditional time period; thus, for some products, the backlog had expanded to as long as two to three months.
+More recently however, while supply and demand balance generally still remains favorable for our products, backlogs for most high demand products have normalized to more manageable levels of less than a month.